-Looking back beyond this opening phase, however, it is fair to say that the durability of the collectives in Spain, their social scope and the resistance they offered to the Stalinist counter-revolution, depended largely on the extent to which they were under anarchist influence.
+Looking back beyond this opening phase, however, it is fair to say that the durability of the collectives in Spain, their social scope and the resistance they offered to the Stalinist counterrevolution, depended largely on the extent to which they were under anarchist influence.
 What distinguishes the Spanish Revolution from those which preceded it is not only the fact that it placed much of Spain's economy in the hands of workers' committees and peasant assemblies or that it established a democratically elected militia system.
-These social forms, in varying degrees, had emerged during the
+These social forms, in varying degrees, had emerged during the Paris Commune and in the early period of the Russian Revolution.
+What made the Spanish Revolution unique is that workers' control and collectives had been advocated for nearly three generations by a massive libertarian movement and became the most serious issues to divide the so-called "republican" camp, (together with the fate of the militia system).
+Owing to the scope of its libertarian social forms, the Spanish Revolution proved not only to be "more profound" (to borrow Bolloten's phrase) than the Bolshevik Revolution, but the influence of a deeply rooted anarchist ideology and the intrepidity of anarchist militants virtually produced a civil war within the civil war.

-&lt;sup>1 Both the UGT and the CNT probably numbered over a million members each by the summer of 1936.
+&lt;sup>1Both the UGT and the CNT probably numbered over a million members each by the summer of 1936.
 The officious, highly bureaucratic UGT tended to overstate its membership figures.
 The more amorphous decentralized CNT-the most persecuted of the two labor federations-often exercised much greater influence on the Spanish working class than its membership statistics would seem to indicate.